Venezuela’s military enigma

 Roberto Lobo, “Sebastiana Barráez: Maduro ordenó ejercicios militares sin la presencia del ministro de la defensa Padrino López”, PuntodeCorte, 4 September 2019.

 The U.S., once one of Venezuela’s main sources of military equipment, prohibited all commercial arms transfers to the country in 2006, arguing that Caracas had failed to cooperate with counter-terrorism efforts.
-Since the U.S. ban came into force, Russia has become one of Venezuela’s closest military allies, dispensing between 12and12 and 14 billion in military equipment, including assault rifles, jet fighters, tanks and missile systems, between 2004 and 2012.
+Since the U.S. ban came into force, Russia has become one of Venezuela’s closest military allies, dispensing between 14 billion in military equipment, including assault rifles, jet fighters, tanks and missile systems, between 2004 and 2012.

 A viable agreement for a political transition in Venezuela will in all likelihood need to include detailed provisions of this kind regarding the role of the armed forces in the transition and possibly inside an interim government; a medium-term plan for safeguarding military autonomy and officers’ career prospects; and long-term objectives regarding the transformation of a partisan institution into an apolitical one under strict civilian control.